ThomasScottWhite/OpenLabel/OpenLabelBackend/DataAPI/routes/README.md

    - the goal of this behavior is to divide routes into sensible categories, akin to folders and subfolders in a filesystem

 After following these steps, your routes will automatically be imported; you do not need to modify any other file for your routes to be added to the application.

+## Bypass Automatic Loading

+By default, any files starting with an underscore will be ignored by the automatic loading procedure.